The Divers' Game

 The Divers' Game is a 2019 dystopian novel by American author Jesse Ball.

 Synopsis

-The society of The Divers' Game is divided between two classes: pats, citizens whom are allowed to kill the other class, and quads, immigrants branded as such on the cheek.
+The society of The Divers' Game is divided between two classes: pats, citizens who are allowed to kill the other class, and quads, immigrants branded as such on the cheek.

 The novel is told from four perspectives, the first from two pats, the second from a quad girl, the third from a quad boy playing in a river with other children, which is eponymous with the novel, and the fourth an epistolary from a wife to her husband.